virtualcitySYSTEMS/map-core/documentation/panorama.md

 This is the actual image data as represented by the image.jsons metadata.
 The image data should be accessible relative to the provided metadata.
 It is planned to use COG (Cloud Optimized GeoTIFF) for the image data.
 We can provide three COG images.

-- one RGB image and (tiled & with overviews)
+- one RGB image and (tiled & with overviews, mandatory)
 - one Intensity grey scale image and (tiled and with the same overviews as the RGB image) (optional?)
 - one depth image (32bit grey scale). (tiled at the highest level of the other images) (optional?)
 - the idea. use ktx2 for compression should work if passing the blob to web gls `texture` command.